okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview-architectural-factors/index.md

 Design your IAM solution to be highly available.
 Consider strategies such as these to help meet your availability goals:

 - Architect and design your solution with the collective availability requirements of your apps and customers in mind.
 Your objective is to meet or exceed their combined needs.
-Consider new availability requirements likely to emerge with business growth and other changes in the next few years.
+Consider any new availability requirements likely to emerge with business growth and other changes in the next few years.

-- Provide redundancy, backup, monitoring, failure detection and recovery, notifications, and support procedures to avoid outages and recover quickly from planned or unplanned outages.
+- Provide redundancy, backup, monitoring, failure detection and recovery, notifications, and support procedures.
+This helps you avoid outages and recover quickly from planned or unplanned outages.

 - Meet requirements in [Reliability](#reliability) and [Scalability](#scalability), listed in the following sections.
 Your solution is only available when it's operating correctly and can handle its workload.